Leanne Hesketh at trust-talks counselling

 Photos & videos

-£35 for per 50 minute session, paid for at the start of or before each session.
+£35 for individuals or £55 for couple's per 50 minute session, paid for at the start of or before each session.

 There is a cancellation procedure in place, if you cannot make a session please give 24hours notice prior to the start of the session.
 Failing to do so may result in the usual charge for the session being charged.